Wizcorp/express-rested/README.md

 * Any object can be a resource, you register its constructor (or ES6 class).
 * The resource classes you define can be used in browser as well as in Node.js, so you can write universal JavaScript.
 * Resources are always sent back to the client in JSON format.
+* In URLs, you may refer to resources with or without `.json` extension.

 ## Installation